-The world is a bit of a lesser place today as MLB legend Hank Aaron has passed away at the age of 86.
+On January 22, 2021, Hank Aaron died at the age of 86.
 Aaron, who many still see as baseball’s true home run king, played 23 seasons in the big leagues with the Milwaukee/Atlanta Braves and Milwaukee Brewers but was so much more than just a baseball player.

-He was a humanitarian, a civil rights activist, a true role model, and simply a wonderful human being.
-Aaron embodied everything a professional athlete should be, even in the face of racism and death threats during his pursuit of Babe Ruth, which is why Muhammad Ali once paid him the compliment of all compliments.
+Aaron was a humanitarian, a civil rights activist, a true role model, and simply a wonderful human being.
+He embodied everything a professional athlete should be, even in the face of racism and death threats during his pursuit of Babe Ruth.
+This is why Muhammad Ali once paid Aaron the compliment of all compliments.

 Hank Aaron played 23 MLB seasons

 Born in Montgomery, Alabama, in 1934, Hank Aaron received his first major-league tryout at the age of 15 with the Brooklyn Dodgers, who, of course, had signed Aaron’s childhood idol, Jackie Robinson, a few years earlier.
-Aaron didn’t make the team but word spread about his talent and he played with a couple of independent Negro league teams while still in high school.
+Aaron didn’t make the team, but word spread about his talent.
+He played with a couple of independent Negro league teams while still in high school.

-In 1951, just a few months ahead of his 18th birthday, he was signed by the Indianapolis Clowns of the Negro American League and played three months for them before accepting a contract offer from the Boston Braves in the summer of 1952.
-The team moved to Milwaukee the following season and after spending a short time in the minors, Aaron made his big-league debut on April 13, 1954.
+In 1951, a few months before his 18th birthday, he signed with the Indianapolis Clowns of the Negro American League.
+Aaron played three months for them before accepting a contract offer from the Boston Braves in the summer of 1952.
+The team moved to Milwaukee the following season.
+After spending a short time in the minors, Aaron made his big-league debut on April 13, 1954.

-His famous No. 44 is retired by both the Braves and Brewers and he was elected to the Baseball Hall of Fame in 1982.
+His famous No. 44 is retired by both the Braves and Brewers.
+He was elected to the Baseball Hall of Fame in 1982.

-He was a humanitarian, a civil rights activist, and a true gentleman
+Aaron was a humanitarian, civil rights activist, and true gentleman

-Despite all of his success on the diamond, Hank Aaron remained humble throughout his career.
-During his pursuit of Babe Ruth’s all-time home run record in 1973-1974, a time during which he encountered racism and even death threats, he would apologize to his teammates for all of the hoopla surrounding him.
-And when he did finally get to No. 715 on April 8, 1974, Aaron still thought of them before thinking about himself.
+Despite his success on the diamond, Hank Aaron remained humble throughout his career.
+During his pursuit of Babe Ruth’s all-time home run record in 1973-74, a time during which he encountered racism and even death threats, he would apologize to his teammates for all of the hoopla surrounding him.
+When he finally got to No. 715 on April 8, 1974, Aaron still thought of them before thinking about himself, according to Geneaology Bank.

 Aaron wasn’t only an iconic figure on the diamond but off of it as well.
-He used his platform to bring attention to civil rights issues and was a longtime supporter of the NAACP, who awarded him with the Thurgood Marshall Lifetime Achievement Award in 2005 and also established the Hank Aaron Humanitarian in Sports Award in his honor.
+He used his platform to bring attention to civil rights issues.
+A longtime supporter of the NAACP, he was awarded the Thurgood Marshall Lifetime Achievement Award in 2005.
+The NAACP also established the Hank Aaron Humanitarian in Sports Award in his honor.

-Aaron was known as a great humanitarian and philanthropist throughout his life and was honored with the Presidential Medal of Freedom in 2002.
-He challenged Major League Baseball and its teams for years to hire more Black coaches and was seen as a true role model, especially in the Black community.
+Aaron was known as a great humanitarian and philanthropist throughout his life.
+He was honored with the Presidential Medal of Freedom in 2002.
+The athlete challenged MLB teams to hire more Black coaches and was a role model, especially in the Black community.

 Even just recently, as many Black Americans have been hesitant to get the COVID-19 vaccine, Hank Aaron joined other civil rights leaders in getting the vaccine to prove that it was safe.